-The merchant is the one owning the product or service.
-He joins the affiliate network to cooperate with other companies & meet marketers who will promote his items.
+The merchant is the one who owns the product or service.
+He joins the affiliate network to cooperate with other companies and meet marketers who will promote his items.

 The affiliate marketer is the person or entity that will accept promoting the products or services of a selected merchant on his/her online channels.